About Black Bean Soup

 Category Overview

 Soups and broths can be made from different types of proteins and vegetables, such as chicken soup, vegetable soup, or tomato soup.
-Soup is generally healthy and a good source of lysine, especially if it contains poultry or seafood, which are high in lysine and scarce in arginine.
+Soup is generally healthy and a good source of lysine, especially if it contains poultry or seafood, which are abundant in lysine and scarce in arginine.
 That said, some soups may have a higher arginine content if they are made with mainly grains and cereals, such as corn, barley, or rice.
 These ingredients can increase the arginine-lysine ratio in the soup and make it less beneficial for people with herpes.
 Because of this, soups should be chosen carefully and preferably contain more lysine-rich foods than arginine-rich foods.Practical Recommendations

 Your immune system can be weakened and inflammation can be increased by foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
 Avoid these foods to prevent outbreaks.